isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 <br> clams
 <br>Chinese celery

-1. In a small pot, mix the tapioca chunks with 1 rice bowl water and bring to the boil.
+1. In a small pot, mix the tapioca chunks with one rice bowl water and bring to the boil.
 Turn down heat and simmer till tapioca is very tender.
 Add a little more water if necessary.
 Cool well, then mash the tapioca till fairly smooth, taking care to remove the tough string in the centre.
 The boiled tapioca can be mashed into the boiling water, if there is any left.
 2. In a mixing bowl, mix the mashed tapioca, tapioca starch and grated tapioca together with salt.
 Add enough coconut milk or water and knead well to form a medium-firm dough.
 3. Shape into rolls or flat cakes.
 4. Have ready a pot of boiling water.
 Drop the rolls or cakes into the boiling water.
 5. Boil till cakes float up and are translucent.
 It does not matter if cakes are not completely cooked through.
 6. Scoop out and leave in a large bowl of cold water till ready to prepare the noodles.
 8. Before stir-frying, cut the cakes of noodles into preferred thickness.
-9. Heat oil in a wok and lightly fry the aromatics (chillis and ginger) till fragrant.
+9. Heat oil in a wok and lightly fry the aromatics (chilli and ginger) till fragrant.
-10. Add clams. / seafood and the more tender vegetables such as chye sim, green bean or moringa leaves.
-If using vegetables that need some boiling such as yam leaves or sweet potato leaves, add those to the wok with some water and cook till tender before adding meat / seafood.
+10. Add clams.
-11. Add hot noodles to the wok together with fish sauce / salt.
-If using belacan, add that to the oil at the start of cooking.
+11. Add noodles to the wok together with fish sauce or salt.
-12. Add enough water to get some gravy and bring back to the boil as well as to meld the flavours.
+14. Add enough water for gravy and bring it to a boil to meld the flavours.
-13. Serve hot with sprinkling of chopped herbs.
+15. Serve hot with sprinkling of chopped herbs.

 <b>Boiled tapioca with grated coconut</b>
 ![](/images/Videos:%20From%20Book%20to%20Cook/tapioca%20boiled.png)